 Oh, and she also writes books!

 About the Blog

 This blog has had a long and convoluted history which began in 2007 and peaked at some point in 2009 or so during which this was– with all modesty aside for a moment– probably one of the most-read WoW blogs on the Internet.
-I was interviewed by podcasts and WoWInsider and all sorts of fun stuff.
+I had over 1000 subscribers; I was interviewed by podcasts and WoWInsider and all sorts of fun stuff.
 Leaving the game, and this blog, was one of the hardest things I’ve had to do.
 But you really can’t fight the urge to come back when it bites you, so here I am!

 Can I link to you?
 Yep!